 Whether you love cats or not, both sides can agree: They should be spayed and neutered.
 Pick a side and discover how spayed and neutered cats benefit us all.

 Spaying and neutering community cats is a crucial part of the no-kill mission.
 Join Safari Scooter as we venture into the world of these incredible creatures.
 What makes them unique?
 Why are they important?
 And what can you do to help the no-kill mission in your community?

 Ten’s mascot, Scooter the Neutered Cat, made his debut in 2014 and instantly became a smash success.
 Appearing on HBO’s “Real Time With Bill Maher” and Spike TV’s “Funniest TV Commercials,” Scooter showed the world that we can make a positive difference and create a no-kill nation without showing cats in cages with sad music.

-Cincinnati Animal CARE Humane Society works to reunite lost companion pets and reduce the stray population.
-The organization offers opportunities for unwanted animals to be adopted or rescued, and provides the public with information and programs for responsible pet ownership.
+Cincinnati Animal CARE Humane Society offers opportunities for unwanted animals to be adopted or rescued and provides the public with information and programs for responsible pet ownership.

-STAF (Save the Animals Foundation) is funded entirely by donations and operated by volunteers.
-The no-kill shelter is currently home to over 300 dogs and cats, many of whom have been abused, abandoned or literally tossed away.
-Volunteers provide the animals with a safe and caring environment until they are able to be placed in permanent, loving homes.
+STAF (Save the Animals Foundation) is a volunteer-run organization based in Hamilton County that provides animals with a safe and caring environment until they are able to be placed in permanent, loving homes.

-Humane Society of Greater Dayton is proud to be a no-kill organization that has been serving the animals since 1902.
-The organization is funded solely by donations and is the only organization in Miami Valley that helps all types of animals, including cats, dogs, rabbits, farm animals, birds and more.
+Humane Society of Greater Dayton is based in the Miami Valley and helps all types of animals, including cats, dogs, rabbits, farm animals, birds and more.